 My artwork is a balance between hope and insanity – Pop Art & Surrealism.
 It is indeed a very therapeutic and insightful process into my very mind.
 The surreal aspect of my artwork is unpredictable, manic, random, a juxtaposition of various influences from dreams, memories, past and current experiences.
 Images from my subconsciousness are fleshed-out and sometimes meshed together.
 The pop art side of it helps keep my vision and mind balanced and focused to the chaotic nature of surrealism.
 The pop art aspect of my art is filled with easily recognizable symbols such as piano keys, buildings, light bulbs, checkered board, musical notes, planets, hearts, and other objects that help convey my vision for a certain piece.
 Each object, each symbol pertains to something deeply rooted somewhere in my subconsciousness.
 Sometimes they take different meaning depending on the artwork and theme at hand.
 The application of vibrant and luminous pop art colors sheds a light of hope to the madness surrealism appears to be emitting.

 I tend to work with oil and acrylic paints when creating a painting.
 But I don’t exclusively use those mediums, nor do I only paint on canvas.
 I indulge in using a wide variety of tools to produce a certain color and paint and draw on various, different surfaces.
+Instead of creating works of Video-Art to go with my artwork this year, I've decided that creating music would accompany and compliment my immersion into Graffiti Sketch art.

 I have been influenced by many artists, including Salvador Dali, Andy Warhol, M.C.
 Escher, Peter Max, H.R.
 Giger, Keith Haring, Egglexic, Mark Kostabi, Francesco Clemente and the works of Kenji Siratori.